ripreact/hsl/README.md

 > **NB:** By default `@ripreact/hsl` exports `*.mjs` module.
 If for some reasons
 > you need ES module with `*.js` extension, use `@ripreact/hsl/esm` entry point.
-> Also, you may specify `@ripreact/hsl/mjs` explicitly to import tha same module
+> Also, you may specify `@ripreact/hsl/mjs` explicitly to import the same module
 > as using default entry point.

 ## NAPI addon